-How to Make Google Search Partners Work for You
+Google Search Partners: Misconceptions & Making It Work

 Because these people have already been to your site, they’re more qualified than any ol’ searcher.

-I like to think of audiences as training wheels in this situation.
-It’s a good way to test without much risk.
+In this situation, I like to think of audiences as training wheels; it’s a good way to test without much risk.

-Getting to the Bottom of the Performance Delta
+Getting To The Bottom Of The Performance Delta

-If you’re finding conversion volume in search partners but not at a return that is cost-effective, the first step is to try to identify the root cause for the poor performance so that we can determine the best course of action.
+If you’re finding conversion volume in search partners but not at a return that is cost-effective, the first step is to try to identify the root cause of the poor performance so we can determine the best course of action.

 Running a few quick reports can easily shine some light on problem areas.